 *What can you add to your team?

-In Person Interview:
+The in Person Teaching Interview:

 For every question that deals with the classroom, think of a student you have had in the past that demonstrates that particular part of teaching.
 For example, instead of simply talking about working with struggling readers generally, say something about your classroom practices and then add the student example like: “One example from my own classroom was when I helped Terra who was unable to find motivating just right books by doing some emergent publishing.
 We spent 15 minutes a day during the literacy block typing up her own stories as she told them to me aloud.
 She loved her personalized stories and used these as a supplement to her just right texts.
 She also used them during our writer’s workshop block.
 This was one way I’ve tried to individualize instruction for one of my struggling readers.”

-Possible Interview Questions:
+Possible Teacher Interview Questions:

 *What could you bring to the position?
 What sets you apart from other candidates?

 *Tell us about your teaching experience as it pertains to the position.

 *What is your background as it relates to classroom management?